rancher/rio/docs/router.md

 $ rio route add prod to demo@v1
 ```

-To point to all weighted versions of app `demo`
+To point to all weighted versions of app `demo`:

 ```bash
 $ rio route add prod to demo